maixnor/wu-quartz/content/Statistics and Data, Describing qualitative data.md

 - measure of reliability -> statement about uncertainty

 # Data

+## Which data?
+- if data is qualitative or quantitative is dependent on the experiment
+- cloth size can be qualitative -> (S, M, L) or quantitative -> (120 cm, 150 cm)
 ### Qualitative Variables
 - cannot be measured in numbers
 - nominal variable